The benefits of being an NUJ member include:

 NUJ members requests for financial help are considered by the NUJ charity NUJ extra and also by the Journalists' Charity, providing sheltered housing for retired journalists and residential, nursing and respite care.

 - Tax helpline for freelances

 Members have access to legal assistance for both themselves and family members (for non-work-related accident or disease) through Thompsons solicitors.
 Details of the NUJ's legal assistance for work-related issues are available in our legal assistance section.

-NUJ members can get free legal advice on -
+NUJ members can get legal advice on -

 - Legal emergencies